His parents, being aware of his powers, aren't fooled when he tries to use them to get out of trouble.

 Subverted once in the first season.
 Cordelia accidentally orders coffee beans for the office instead of ground coffee and suggests that Angel grinds them by squeezing the packet with his vampire strength.
 He tries it and manages only to burst the bag, sending coffee beans all over the office which Wesley promptly slips in when he arrives.

-And again in Angel, when Angel is looking for information on Wolfram and Hart's senior partner from the owner of a Mystic Book and Item shop.
+Angel is looking for information on Wolfram and Hart's senior partner from the owner of a Mystic Book and Item shop.
 He is told that killing the demon requires a glove, which he just so happens to have and has been using as an oven mitt.
 Whedon seems to love this trope.

 Once the characters on Heroes figure their powers out, they frequently make use of them.